 CCAs, including MCE, typically advertise the energy as wind -- while emissions continue, unabated, into the atmosphere.

-MCE behaves as if its “RECs” do not exist.
+MCE behaves as if its RECs do not exist.
 The annual Understanding MCE’s GHG Emission Factors - CY2015, which was recently issued for public consumption, mentions nothing about RECs.
-Yet, MCE itemizes RECs in its regulatory reports to the California Energy Commission (see "REC Only" yellow highlight 2015 PSDR).
+Yet, MCE itemizes RECs in its regulatory reports to the California Energy Commission (see "REC Only" in yellow highlight below "Facility Name" 2015 PSDR).

 96 million pounds of disregarded GHGs hidden in unreported Line Loss